advitiya7/yeetcode/0647-palindromic-substrings/README.md

+### the code contains the blueprint for all the palindromic substing problems

 <h2><a href="https://leetcode.com/problems/palindromic-substrings">647.
 Palindromic Substrings</a></h2><h3>Medium</h3><hr><p>Given a string <code>s</code>, return <em>the number of <strong>palindromic substrings</strong> in it</em>.</p>

 <p>A string is a <strong>palindrome</strong> when it reads the same backward as forward.</p>